luyadev/luya.io/docs/guide/app/themes.md

 + `theme.json`: The theme configuration file contains all information about the theme itself like the name, description and optional array with path maps.
 + `composer.json`: The Composer configuration file is required to push the package to packagist and makes the installation process very fast.
 + `layouts/theme.php`: The layout file in the `layouts` folder is like the `layout.php` file in Yii applications and requires a `$content` variable.
-+ `cmslayouts/theme.php`: The CMS layout [[cms-layouts.md]] which should be taken.
++ `cmslayouts/theme.php`: The CMS layout [CMS Layouts](../cms/cmslayouts) which should be taken.
 Those can be changed in the admin UI.

 ::: info
 Take a look at the LUYA Theme Skeleton Project: https://github.com/luyadev/luya-theme-skeleton